jadedocelot/Bin2rong/python/biology/DNA/DNA.md

 	* Guanine (G)
 * Adenine(A) pairs with Thymine(T) in the DOUBLE HELIX, and Cytosine(C), which pairs with guanine (G)
 * Ribosomes: Ribosomes are tiny factories inside a cell that makes proteins.
 RNA copies of the genes are delivered to ribomes.
 There, they are decoded to make the correct proteins.
+* Base pairs (the building material of DNA)
+- Human Chromosomes

 # Proteins
 - DNA is the instruction manual of the cell, but proteins do all the work!